 Risks from climate change have been included in the club's risk appetite across key risk areas.
-The club uses scenario analysis to inform the risk identification process to further understand the short- and long-term financial risks in our business model.
+The club uses scenario analysis to inform the risk identification process to further understand the short- and long-term financial risks in its business model.
 The emerging risk framework monitors physical, transitional and litigation risks from climate change and a cross-divisional working group inputs into the risk management framework.
-The club continues to look at ways that it can further develop its framework in relation to climate change and has identified the need for industry wide common metrics to facilitate meaningful targets and a deeper understanding of the challenges facing our members.